bfuchs18/R01_Marketing/docs/DataManual.md

 <!-- omit in toc -->
 #### Scoring:
 Responses are scaled to base 1 (i.e., 1-4) and reverse scoring is implemented for reverse-scored items.
 The mean of scaled responses is computed for each subscale if there are no missing responses.
-Note, although there are 24 items, only 20 are used in scoring as there are 4 filler items.
 Scoring is implemented using [dataprepr](#dataprepr).

 <!-- omit in toc -->
 #### Database and meta-data in bids/phenotype: